littlehorse-enterprises/littlehorse/docs/blog/2024-08-22-promise-of-microservices.md

 ![Monolithic Architecture](./2024-08-22-monolith-arch.png)

+In Domain Driven Design, accidental complexity refers to the unintentional complexity that you introduced to your architecture (deployments, service interactions, third-party dependencies, etc.).
+Rule #1 of maintaining software systems is to avoid introducing accidental complexity as much as possible.

-Simply by looking at the visuals above, microservices add a _ton_ of complexity to your architecture (more on this in next week's post!).
-Rule #1 of maintaining software systems is to avoid complexity as much as possible.
+Simply by looking at the visuals above, microservices add a significant dose of accidental complexity to your architecture (more on this in next week's post!).
 Given that, what benefits would make up for the extra complexity introduced by microservices?

 ## Why Now?

 I would be first to admit that microservices bring with them a series of headaches around cost, observability, maintenance, and ease of evolution (otherwise, I would not have founded LittleHorse Enterprises!).
-That said, microservice architecture is an effective response to some very real challenges and opportunities arising from two recent trends in software development:
+However, microservice architecture plays a vital role in addressing two critical trends reshaping the software development landscape today:

 * Increased digitization of companies in all business sectors (accelerated by the rise of AI).
 * Elasticity of cloud computing.